Exercise and Sleep

 During aerobic exercise, our bodies release endorphins that activate the brain in a way that keeps some people awake.
 If you are one of these people, giving yourself a couple of hours so your brain can wind down as endorphin levels drop may be key to falling asleep at night.

-Despite this, for most people daytime exercise is still best, especially if you can exercise outdoors.
+Despite this, for most people morning exercise is still best, especially if you can exercise outdoors.
 This is because the exposure to natural sunlight can help reset or balance your circadian rhythm.

 Will exercise help me sleep?